louisguitton/guitton.co-hugo/content/posts/project-management.md

 ## Managing projects is equivalent to Leading people (Chapters 1 & 2)

-Accross the book, the one concept that comes back all the time is that leading people is not only a necessary condition to manage projects, but that it can become a sufficient one too.
+Across the book, the one concept that comes back all the time is that leading people is not only a necessary condition to manage projects, but that it can become a sufficient one too.

 As put in Chapter two `Success = People + Process`.

-So for better sucess you need to better lead people.
+So for better success you need to better lead people.
 How to better lead people?

 For an unofficial manager, the situation is clear: you won't have any kind of official authority.
 Back in the [mecatronics class]({{< ref "/posts/mecatro" >}}), the people I needed to lead to success were classmates with as much authority as me.
 Today in the workplace, my title is `Machine Learning Engineer` not `Project Manager` or `Product Owner`.